ashBabu/ashbabu.github.io/_posts/robotics/2022-06-21-Inverse_kinematics_solutions.md

 To solve these equations, I am gonna discuss two methods, viz. the analytic way which is faster but very difficult to generate equations for robots with several joints and the more general optimization based approach.

 #### Analytic solution of IK
-From the forward kinematic equations, we could write Let $$ a1 = 0.2, a2 = 0.25, a3 = 0.1415 $$
+Let $$ a1 = 0.2, a2 = 0.25, a3 = 0.1415 $$

 $$(x - a3)^2 + y^2 = 2a1^2 \cos q2 + 2a1a2 \cos q3 +2a1a2 \cos(q2 - q3) + 2a1^2 + a2^2$$